sh1r4s3/runns/README.md

 * Create *runns* group: `groupadd runns`.
 * Add a user USERNAME to the *runns* group: `usermod -a -G runns USERNAME`.
 ### runns
 This is a main daemon.
-This daemon opens an UNIX socket in `/var/run/runns/runns.socket` and provides logs via *syslog*.
+This daemon opens an UNIX socket, by default in `/var/run/runns/runns.socket`, and provides logs via *syslog*.
 ### runnsctl
 This is a client for **runns** daemon.
 It allows to run a program inside the specified network namespace.
 It will copy all user shell environment variables and program path to the daemon.